stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-stratapp.md

 One beauty of #stratapp is that you can do the rollout progressively, usually starting as either:

-* Top down - the CEO/business owner, their direct reports and the next layer below that, or
+* Top down - top 3 layers - the CEO/business owner, each of their direct reports and the next layer of direct reports below that
-* Functions - one function at a time, or
+* Functions - one function at a time
 * Geography - one geography at a time

 ## no end user training (or minimal)